juzziej/emberfi/README.md

 # emberfi
-A programatic API for creating ember.js apps using PHP
+A programmatic API for creating ember.js apps using PHP